| Singing in praise of the Lord

 canopy which stands with the help of silver sticks.
 A Chobdaar with

 a silver stick, stands before him in traditional robes.
+In the beginning of the qawwali mehfil,

 the Fatha is read out and then the Mehfil begins.
 At the